Lebanon

 Humanitarian needs in Lebanon post-ceasefire

-Two months following the ceasefire agreement reached on 27th of November between Lebanon and Israel, the humanitarian needs in Lebanon persist.
+Four months after the ceasefire agreement reached on November 27 between Lebanon and Israel, humanitarian needs persist in Lebanon.

-Lebanon is currently facing the dire consequences of war, and the road to recovery on both the infrastructure and human levels is a long way ahead.
+Lebanon is currently grappling with the devastating consequences of war, and the road to recovery, both in terms of infrastructure and human resources, is still long.

 More news on the situation in Lebanon here: